csaguil0926/Custom-Malloc/README.md

 		. . <br />
 		. . <br />
 		0 0 ...
 1 <br />
-		e.g. if user inputs 5 as the size of identity matrix output will look like Enter size of matrix: 5 <br />
+		e.g. if user inputs 5 as the size of identity matrix output will look like <br />
+		Enter size of matrix: 5 <br />
 		1 0 0 0 0 <br />
 		0 1 0 0 0 <br />